Welcome to the Palace

 Open every day except Monday, from 9am to 5.30pm.

-The audio guides are returned at the end of the visitor circuit, on the ground floor of the Dufour pavilion.
+The audioguides are returned at the end of the tour, on the ground floor of the Dufour Pavilion.

-For the permanent circuit, the audioguide is available in 11 languages: French, English, Spanish, German, Italian, Portuguese, Japanese, Chinese-Mandarin, Korean, Russian and Polish.
+For the permanent tour, the audio guide is available in 13 languages: French, English, Spanish, German, Italian, Portuguese, Japanese, Mandarin Chinese, Korean, Russian, Ukrainian, Polish and Arabic.
+A children's version is also available in French.

-The audio guides are returned at the end of the visitor circuit, on the ground floor of the Dufour pavilion.
+The audioguides are returned at the end of the tour, on the ground floor of the Dufour Pavilion.

-For the permanent circuit, the audioguide is available in 11 languages: French, English, Spanish, German, Italian, Portuguese, Japanese, Chinese-Mandarin, Korean, Russian and Polish.
+For the permanent tour, the audio guide is available in 13 languages: French, English, Spanish, German, Italian, Portuguese, Japanese, Mandarin Chinese, Korean, Russian, Ukrainian, Polish and Arabic.
+A children's version is also available in French.

 Ore - Ducasse Au Château De Versailles